Virginia is Helping Elders Access Resources to Address and Prevent Elder Mistreatment

 We can protect against elder mistreatment through evidence-based actions:

-- Education on elder abuse and ageism.
+- Education on elder abuse, and also the role ageism plays.

 - Connecting older adults, their families, and caregivers to mapped community resources.